pabloprf/PORTALS-tutorial/docs/index.rst

    faq

 .. note::
-   Language enhancements provided by the assistance of OpenAI's ChatGPT-4.
+   Language enhancements and code refinements provided by the assistance of OpenAI's ChatGPT-4.